NYCFC, Nashville FC play to scoreless tie

-NEW YORK (AP) — Nashville and New York City FC played to a 0-0 tie Sunday in a match between two of the Eastern Conference’s top teams.
+HARRISON, N.J.
+(AP) — Nashville and New York City FC played to a 0-0 tie Sunday in a match between two of the Eastern Conference’s top teams.

 It was a familiar storyline for Nashville (11-3-14), which has posted more ties this season than any other MLS squad.
 Entering Sunday it was the only team with double-digit draws.